June 22-25, 2023 in Dallas, Texas

-Emory Ambassador, Ian Wang, reflects on this year's Ambassadors Conference
+Emory Ambassador, Ian Wang, reflects on last year's Ambassadors Conference

 Warren Buffett and Bill Gates have called for the most affluent people in the world to demonstrate philanthropic leadership by committing to give away a large amount of their wealth to charitable causes.
 Many of these high net worth individuals and couples make their pledges public in order to inspire others’ personal giving commitments.
 As college students who have not yet embarked upon a career, now is the time to thoughtfully consider your own philanthropic ideals in a Giving Goal.

 Through the evaluation of past grants, we hope students further challenge their assumptions about giving, thoughtfully reflect on their grant-making decisions and initial goals for providing the grants, and contribute to future students’ learning.